 What’s that one thing that curbs people from travelling?
 The near-universal answer…

-Though it’s a different story that most people don’t accept it and end up saying, or perhaps believing, that it is the family responsibilities that is stopping them.
+Though it’s a different story that most people don’t accept and end up saying, or perhaps believing, that it is the family responsibilities that are stopping them.
 And what family responsibilities?
 “Of earning money” or “of taking care of their family, by earning money”.
 So believe it or not, it all comes down to money.
 Because most of us are not aware of the fact that it does not take an overwhelming amount of money to travel.

 Though of course, travelling is not something that can be done for free, and every aspect of travelling — from booking a hotel to eating the morning breakfast — requires money.
 But those having some experience in travelling must know how people across the world have been doing it on a little to no budget at all.

 Travelling is not travelling.
-I’ve myself done so many budget trips in my life that money never felt like something that can stop me from travelling.
+I’ve done so many budget trips in my life that money never felt like something that can stop me from travelling.
 What’s better is, in the age of social media and the internet, one can even get paid to travel.

-But before we get there, let’s discuss the matter at hand — how to actually deal with the dilemma of having insufficient money and still travel.
+But before we get there, let’s discuss the matter at hand — how to actually deal with the dilemma of having insufficient money and still travelling.

 Understand Where You

 Want To Can Travel

 Before I left for my first trip, after quitting my job to travel, I had some savings.
 But the amount of money was definitely not enough to sustain my long-term travel fantasy and my travel goals.
-Moreover, I think it was the fact that I quit my job, and I knew there’s no way going back, I put extra effort into planning things ahead, and travel as much as possible on a limited budget.
+Moreover, I think it was the fact that I quit my job, and I knew there was no way to go back, I put extra effort into planning things ahead, and travel as much as possible on a limited budget.